PyLink/PyLink/docs/technical/pmodule-spec.md

 ### Mode formats

 Modes are stored a special format in PyLink, different from raw mode strings in order to make them easier to parse.
-Mode strings can be turned into mode *lists*, which are used to both represent mode changes in hooks, and when storing them internally.
+Mode strings can be turned into mode *lists*, which are used to represent mode changes in hooks, and when storing modes internally.

-`utils.parseModes(irc, target, split_modestring)` is used to convert mode strings to mode lists, where `irc` is the IRC object, `target` is the channel or user the mode is being set on, and `split_modestring` is the string of modes to parse, *split at each space* (really a list).
+`utils.parseModes(irc, target, split_modestring)` is used to convert mode strings to mode lists, where `irc` is the IRC object, `target` is the channel name or UID the mode is being set on, and `split_modestring` is the string of modes to parse, *split at each space* (meaning that it's really a list).

 - `utils.parseModes(irc, '#chat', ['+tHIs', '*!*@is.sparta'])` would give:
     - `[('+t', None), ('+H', None), ('+I', '*!*@is.sparta'), ('+s', None)]`

-Also, it will automatically convert prefix mode targets from nicks to UIDs, and drop invalid modes
+Also, `parseModes` will automatically convert prefix mode targets from nicks to UIDs, and drop invalid modes settings.

 - `utils.parseModes(irc, '#chat', ['+ol', 'invalidnick'])`:
     - `[]`
 - `utils.parseModes(irc, '#chat', ['+o', 'GLolol'])`:
     - `[('+o', '001ZJZW01')]`

-Then, the parsed mode lists can be applied to channel using `utils.applyModes(irc, target, parsed_modelist)`.
+Then, a parsed mode list can be applied to channel name or UID using `utils.applyModes(irc, target, parsed_modelist)`.

-Modes are stored in channels and users as sets: `(userobj or chanobj).modes`:
+Internally, modes are stored in channel and user objects as sets: `(userobj or chanobj).modes`:

 ```
 <+GLolol> PyLink-devel, eval irc.users[source].modes